muggy8/fontstrap/README.md

 # About Fontstrap
 Fontstrap is a bootstrap plugin(?) that lets you adjust your font size.
-There's literally nothing else other than a few extra auxiliary functions.
+There's literally nothing else in here other than a few extra auxiliary functions.

 <h2>Documentations</h2>
 <h3>How to use:</h3>